 Julia Scarlett Dan: as 12-year-old Hannah

 I like Amy Adams.
 More specifically, I love her nose.
 She’s a fine young actress, and I’ve enjoyed her work in a variety of movies.
 Likewise, I’ve enjoyed Jeremy Renner in the Marvel superhero movies, and in his turn in the Bourne saga.
-Unfortunately, In Arrival, Whittaker’s role primarily consists of scowling, Renner is nearly a frowning piece of the set, and Adams’ role consists primarily of looking mystified about a great many things.
+Unfortunately, In Arrival, his role primarily consists of scowling, Renner is nearly a frowning piece of the set, and Adams’ role consists primarily of looking mystified about a great many things.
 In that, she mimics the audience, who leave the theater mostly confused, and feeling slightly annoyed.

 This annoyance is not like that provoked by the classic 2001: A Space Odyssey (1968).
 That was based on Arthur C. Clarke’s book The Sentinel, and was the first of a series of novels.
 The end of 2001 wasn’t the end of the story.
 Cinematically 2010 (1984) was a fitting explanation that didn’t rely on Clarke’s novels for resolution.
 Arrival is a one-off movie based on a novella, and while some critics praised it to the heavens, I can’t share their politically correct enthusiasm.

 As Arrival is already out on DVD–which is how I saw it–I’ll not worry about revealing any surprises; there really aren’t any, just confusion.
 The politically correct element is very simple.
-Twelve huge spacecraft, or perhaps interdimensional, perhaps even time traveling ships appear around the world.
+Twelve huge spacecraft, or perhaps interdimensional, perhaps even time traveling, ships appear around the world.
 The American ship–all of them resemble a huge black potato chip–is hovering 20 or so feet above a field in Montana.
 In short, courageous and brilliant scientists want peace, the nasty, militaristic military wants to blow up the peaceful and helpful aliens, and there is sort of time traveling which causes the most brilliant and pert-nosed scientist to risk her life–sort of–to save the aliens and the world, and the potatoships flop over on their sides and disappear, and everybody lives happily ever after, but are mystified.

 To sum up, the evil military wants to blow up peaceful aliens.
 A scientist–I’m sure she’s not a global warming denier–saves the aliens and the world, and the UN probably gets a huge infusion of cash from the US treasury, which they use to berate Israel and support terrorists.
 What progressive critic wouldn’t like that plot?

 The movie is filmed in Dark-O-Vision.
 Apparently Villeneuve is one of those directors for whom an absence of stage lighting gives a film gravitas.
 Accordingly, everything is dark.
 Montana, big sky country, isn’t, and everything, all the time, looks like ten seconds before a massive thunderstorm hits.
 Montana may be home, home on the range, but the skies are definitely cloudy all day.
 There is only a single daylight scene depicted, and that’s dark too.
-The interiors of the tents set up at the site for researchers are terribly dimly lit–it’s a wonder all of them don’t go blind, and every other scene, from Adam’s office at her university, to her home, is in the dark.
-The interior of the potatoship is darker than dark, and many scenes consist of the sound of people moving slowly, but a completely blank screen.
+The interiors of the tents set up at the site for researchers are terribly dimly lit–it’s a wonder all of them don’t go blind–and every other scene, from Adam’s office at her university, to her home, is in the dark.
+The interior of the potatoship is darker than dark, and many scenes consist of the sound of people moving slowly, against a completely blank–black–screen.

 Adams’ Dr. Louise Banks is a brilliant linguist, and at first, the Army doesn’t want her, even though they know she is the best in the world, because she might like the aliens too much, but of course, they need her, and reluctantly bring her along, where she runs into Renner, another brilliant scientist, who is actually her husband, but he’s not, and they don’t seem to know they were married, and they have a daughter, who died of some unnamed disease, but we keep seeing her pop up in what seem like uncoordinated and meaningless flashbacks–that’s Hannah–where Adams looks weepily and longingly at the girl as she lays motionless and speechless.
 And while Adams is doing this, the film keeps flashing back or forward, or something, to Adams looking mystified.
 Is it a flashback?
 Is Dr. Banks going loony?
 Are the aliens playing with her mind?
 Is she suffering from Trump derangement syndrome?
 Or is the script merely badly written and incomprehensible?